 Bake

-- Preheat your oven to 230°C/450°F including your favorite baking vessel (cast iron pot, pyrex dish or whatever). and a baking steel/stone.
-Let it heat for at least 30 minutes after it hits the temperature.
-You can use fan or no fan.
-Makes to difference.
+- Preheat your oven to 230°C/450°F, including your favorite baking vessel (cast iron pot, pyrex dish, or whatever) and a baking steel/stone.
+You can use a fan or no fan; it doesn't make a difference.
+After your oven hits the temperature, you should continue to heat for at least 30 minutes.

 - Take out one of the doughs and sprinkle rice flour on the bottom of the dough.